Saltpetre

 It can be the cause of saltpetre, a damp band at the base of the wall, and contribute to deteriorating finishes.

-See the HYGRO treatment →
+See the MURSAIN process →

 It often appears in corners, at the top of walls, behind furniture or in cupboards, and can be worsened by other sources of moisture.